International Student Ambassador Volunteer Program

 Hometown and home country: Taichung, Taiwan

-Languages that you speak: Mandarin and English
+Languages that you speak: Mandarin, English, and Taiwanese

 Activities and honors: World Student Association.
 International Dinner for 350 guests (two years)